What Is Life Like in Toronto Compared to Montreal for Iranians and Middle Easterners?

 The two cities feel very different.

-Montreal has a more European pace — more emphasis on culture, food, and quality of life.
+Montreal has a more European pace, with more emphasis on culture, food, and quality of life.
 People work to live.
 Sidewalk cafés, festivals, and a strong arts scene are part of everyday life.

 Montreal's Iranian and Middle Eastern community is smaller but well-integrated into the city's overall culture.
 Toronto's is larger, with more dedicated organizations, mosques, cultural centres, and business networks.
 If having a large, active community matters to you, Toronto has the edge.